alan-turing-institute/rse-course/index.md

 * We have provided [setup](session99) instructions for installing the software needed for the course on your computer.
 * Eligibility: This course is for Turing PhD students.
 Turing researchers might join too if capacity allows.

-##Registration

-See email and Turing Complete.
-First class is open, then registration via Eventbrite.

 ##Instructors